MetalDetectorRocks/metal-release-butler/README.md

 3. Install Docker CE

-4. Create folder `.secrets` below the project root directory and create the file `butler_db_root_password.txt` within this folder

-5. Enter a password of your choice in the created file.
-The file is used for the `docker-compose.yml` file, which becomes relevant in a moment.

-6. Run `docker-compose.yml` via command `docker-compose up -d --no-recreate`.
-This starts all peripheral docker containers that are needed locally to run the Metal Release Butler Application:
+4. Run `docker-compose up -d --no-recreate` from the root directory of the project.
+This starts a postgresql database that is needed locally to run the Metal Release Butler Application.
-    - `butler-db`: The database for Metal Release Butler application

-7. Define the data source connection details in file `application.yml`:
+5. Define the data source connection details in file `application.yml`:
     - `spring.datasource.username` (you have to use user `postgres`)
-    - `spring.datasource.password` (password from `butler_db_root_password.txt`)
+    - `spring.datasource.password` (password from `docker-compose.yml`)
     - `spring.datasource.url` (`jdbc:postgresql://localhost:5432/metal-release-butler`, the database name must match `POSTGRES_DB` of service `butler-db` from `docker-compose.yml` file)
+    - `security.token-secret` (choose any value you want)

 It is also possible to define all mentioned connection details and secrets as environment variables.
 In this case no variables in `application.yml` need to be changed.
 The names of the environment variables are already in the `application.yml` file.
 You can define the environment variables for example within a Run Configuration in IntelliJ (other IDEs have similar possibilities).

+<a name="generate-access-token"></a>
+## 4 Generate Access Token

+The endpoints are secured with a static Json Web Token.
+Use the groovy script 'create-detector-jwt.groovy' to create a token for a local setup.
+You can find the script in folder `src/main/resources/config`.
+Before executing the script, the environment variable `JWT_SECRET` must be exposed.
+Please use the value from `security.token-secret` in `application.yml`.
+The generated token is displayed on the console after script execution.
+Send the token with every request in the `Authorization` Header as Bearer Token.

+To disable authorization, start the application with the environment variable 'ROCKS_METALDETECTOR_AUTHENTICATION_ENABLED' and the value 'FALSE'.

 <a name="start-application"></a>
-## 4 Start the application
+## 5 Start the application

 via gradle
 - Execute command `./gradlew bootRun` in root directory